castle-engine/castle-engine/examples/resource_animations/README.txt

-We declare them in resource.xml files with different names ("KnightSingleX3D", "KnightMultipleX3D", "KnightKAnim") so the engine (ObjectPascal code) actually sees three different creature kinds.
+We declare them in resource.xml files with different names ("KnightSingleX3D", "KnightMultipleX3D", "KnightKAnim") so the engine (ObjectPascal code) actually sees three different creature resources.
 In a real game, you should probably choose just one approach to exporting, and have a single creature named just "Knight".